ShangtongZhang/DeepRL/README.md

 * Proximal Policy Optimization (PPO)
 * The Option-Critic Architecture (OC)
 * Twined Delayed DDPG (TD3)
-* Rainbow (double DQN + dueling net + C51 + n-step target + prioritized replay + noisy net)
 * [COF-PAC/GradientDICE/Bi-Res-DDPG/DAC/Geoff-PAC/QUOTA/ACE](#code-of-my-papers)

-The DQN agent, as well as C51, QR-DQN and Rainbow, has an asynchronous actor for data generation and an asynchronous replay buffer for transferring data to GPU.
+The DQN agent, as well as C51 and QR-DQN, has an asynchronous actor for data generation and an asynchronous replay buffer for transferring data to GPU.
 Using 1 RTX 2080 Ti and 3 threads, the DQN agent runs for 10M steps (40M frames, 2.5M gradient updates) for Breakout within 6 hours.

 # Dependency